d99ss/ZipcodesWebscraping/README.md

 <p align="center">
   Be aware the structure can change over time.
-  You have the hyperlinks with the names of the neighborhoods:
+  You have the parents' hyperlinks with the names of the neighborhoods and inside each hyperlink, there are the neighborhoods' streets or the children's.

     - Aclimação
-      - CEP 01526-000 - Rua Bueno de Andrade
+        - CEP 01526-000 - Rua Bueno de Andrade ...
-    - Água Branca
-    - Água fria

-  Inside each hyperlink, there are the neighborhoods' streets
-    - Aclimação
-    ...
     - Água Branca
         - CEP 05001-000 - Avenida Francisco Matarazzo ...
     - Água fria
         - CEP 02330-970 - Avenida Nova Cantareira, 942 ...

   Since I want it to get all the neighborhoods instead of looping it through the neighborhood names back and forth, first I got all the hyperlinks containing the neighborhoods' streets such as * https://cepbrasil.org/sao-paulo/sao-paulo/agua-fria/02330970 *, and export it to an Excel file.